-Experts warn: fatty liver is becoming an “epidemic”!
+Experts warn: problems related to an overburdened liver are becoming an “epidemic”!
 What are the signs and natural solutions?

-Non-alcoholic fatty liver disease is nearing epidemic proportions.
-Studies show that 20-30% of Western population has already been affected.
-Since the phenomenon of fatty liver is closely connected to the development of type 2 diabetes, abdominal obesity and hypertension, the future doesn't look too bright.
+Problems related to an overburdened liver are nearing epidemic proportions.
+Studies show that 20-30% of the Western population has already been affected.
+Since the phenomenon of an overburdened liver is closely connected to the development of type 2 diabetes, abdominal obesity and hypertension, the future doesn't look too bright.

-Fatty liver disease damages the liver, preventing it from removing toxins and producing bile for the digestive system.
-When the liver is unable to do these tasks effectively, it puts you at risk of developing other problems throughout the body.
+When the liver is overwhelmed, it can't effectively eliminate toxins and produce bile for the digestive system.
+This puts you at risk of developing other problems throughout the body.

 Recognise the symptoms

-Fatty liver disease is known as a silent disease - you may not feel any pain at all.
+An overburdened liver is a silent problem - you may not feel any pain at all.

 Keep an eye out for the following symptoms:

 The most important therapy for the liver is a healthy diet